So you want to invest more in video marketing?

 Keep one baseline.

-Play around the idea, just don’t change it altogether!
+Play around with the idea, just don’t change it altogether!

 Just like Coca Cola!
 Their initial ad marketing strategy is “Share a Coca Cola”, sharing joy everywhere!